 Gain knowledge about a wide array of freely available climate data.
 Learn appropriate methodologies and techniques and become proficient in analysing, interpreting and communicating climate data effectively.
 At the end of the course, you will receive a certificate formally validating your newly acquired skills and knowledge.

 Learn from climate data experts.
 Ask questions, receive feedback, test your skills and knowledge during interactive sessions.
 Network with like-minded professionals and grow your supporting community.

 Advance your organisation

 Learn to draw on and leverage evidence-based insights to inform business strategy, adaptation plans, feed into the climate reporting such as TCFD or ARP and help meet regulatory requirements.

 Make a lasting impact

 Develop your ability to carry out basic climate change risk assessments to help understand the potential impacts and opportunities a business may face in the future.
 Help make smart and informed business decisions and build your organisation’s long-term resilience to climate change.

-The course will consist of an introduction & networking, followed by 3 half day ‘face-to-face’ online workshop style sessions with modules from the free e-learning to be completed in between.
+Courses are taking place throughout 2023.
+Each course consists of a 1 hour online introduction and networking session, followed by 3 x 3 hour 'face-to'face' online workshop style sessions with modules from the free e-learning to be completed in between.

 £899 per registration.
 Discounts available so please get in touch with us for more details.